-A pet waste compost system can be as simple as a hole in the ground it is easy to build your own.
-In addition, we throw worms from the worm farm in and other food scraps in to get it going.
-Otherwise its hard for the system to get started.
+A pet waste compost system can be as simple as a hole in the ground and it is easy to build your own.

 The holes in the side are so the worms can escape if the water table rises.
 The crate itself is just so your hole doesn’t cave in.

 Also thanks to Nikki who emailed saying; “I have a three tier worm farm that feeds on 99% doggy doo.
 This emits no smell and the worms do a brilliant job breaking it down into great fertiliser for the garden.
 Just make sure if you are worming your dog however that you do not put the doggy doo in the worm farm for three weeks as this could kill the farm.”-

 How to get it started: